rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 (at least within a regime) in nature.

 -   realist
+-   Plato's injunction in the *Phaedrus* to carve nature at its joints
 -   early Wittgenstein: picture theory of language/meaning
 -   strucuturalism more generally and structural anthropology: Claude L&eacute;vi-Strauss
 -   Henri Poincar&eacute;